nebukadhezer/tk-multi-opennotes/README.md

 ## Documentation
-a read only open notes app.
+an open notes app for shotgun...
+Should work with most apps...
 Todo List:
 -see attachments
 -add files